sidmulajkar/sidsblog/sidmulajkar/content/posts/b-bplus-trees.md

 To understand stuff more clearly let's take a scenario:

-Like you have a table, a huge table(millions of rows to go through), and you want to search to a particular numbered row by some id mentioned "100035" and not only pulling a row but getting most out of the pulled row.
+Like we have a table, a huge table(millions of rows to go through), and we want to search to a particular numbered row by some id mentioned "100035" and not only pulling a row but getting most out of the pulled row.

 For the longest time, what we do is search the table one by one sequentially (page by page).

-It's basically like a full table scan and if the key is also unique you have to scan the whole table anyway, which is very slow.
+It's basically like a full table scan and if the key is also **not unique** we have to scan the whole table anyway, **which is very slow.**

 How to **make it faster**?
 How do we make searching one million stuff faster?